e271828e/Flight.jl/docs/notes/design/framework_spec.md

   send).
 A forgotten predicate check surfaces as `DeviceJoinTimeout` with your device's name; a stall as a stale heartbeat.
 - **`shutdown!` closes only what is open** ([§9.6][s9-6], [§10.4][s10-4]).
-The framework runs it on every exit path, your own `init!`'s failure included: a throw half-way through acquisition hands the half-built device straight back to you, so guard each release (`isopen`, a `nothing` handle) rather than assuming initialization completed.
+The framework runs `shutdown!` on every exit path, your own `init!`'s failure included: a throw half-way through acquisition hands the half-built device straight back to you, so guard each release (`isopen`, a `nothing` handle) rather than assuming initialization completed.
 The converse is a burden you do *not*
   carry: `init!` owes no cleanup of its own.
 - **Binding traits are declarations, mappings are your own idiom** ([§9.6][s9-6]).